-One of the most challenging tasks during mixing is to control the bottom end.
+One of the most challenging tasks during mixing is to control the low end.
 Low frequencies can accumulate easily and ruin the whole mix.

 But if you know and understand how to control low frequencies, then your mixes will be clear and you will avoid muddy mixes.

-In this guide, you will learn some of the best methods to control low frequencies.
+In this guide, you will learn some of the best methods to control the low end.
 It will help you to create better-sounding songs.

 What Does Low End Mean In Mixing?

-A bottom end or low end in music is a term for low frequencies.
+A low end in music is a term for low frequencies.
 And low frequencies span from 20Hz to about 200Hz.
 Also, instruments that live in this area are many times called low-end instruments.

 Low frequency is very important in music and it gives weight and heaviness to songs.
 But if there is too much low end, it can cause many problems.

-Every song might have a number of instruments that occupy low frequencies.
+Every song might have several instruments that occupy low frequencies.
 And most times there happens low-end build-up that can ruin the song.
 Mixes become muddy and hearing different instruments is harder.

 Low frequencies are problematic in recording studios too.
 Additionally to acoustic panels, engineers use bass traps to avoid low-frequency build-up in rooms.
 Also, badly treated rooms can have an impact on the sound.

 So, low frequencies require control and also different instruments must be separated from each other to avoid frequency overlap.
 The low end should be punchy, clear, and hearable.

-There is a number of instruments that occupy low frequencies.
-Some low-end instruments occupy very lows and some of them live in the upper low range.
+Several instruments occupy low frequencies.
+Some low-end instruments occupy very low and some of them live in the upper-low range.
 The goal is to find the best spot on the frequency spectrum for each instrument.

-Some instruments such as guitars or piano can cover almost the whole frequency spectrum.
+Some instruments such as guitars or pianos can cover almost the whole frequency spectrum.
 But the bottom end is not as important for these instruments.
 They might have some low frequencies, but not too much.
 So, you can cut these frequencies and reduce the amount of low end.

 But some of the prominent instruments that need to have low end are: